NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 Required business insurance in Texas:

-• Workers’ compensation insurance is not required by state law for most businesses but is strongly recommended.
+• Workers’ compensation insurance is not required by state law for most businesses, but it is strongly recommended to help cover the costs of work-related illnesses and injuries, including medical bills, job retraining, wage replacement and survivor benefits.
 Some public projects or private contracts may mandate it.

-• General liability insurance is not required by the state but is highly recommended to help protect against property damage or injury claims.
+• General liability insurance is not required by the state, but it’s also highly recommended to help protect your business against costs associated with accident property damage you or your employees cause to other people’s property, or non-employees who get hurt at your jobsite and hold you liable for their medical bills.

 Learn more about Texas general contractor license and insurance requirements.